 MH Power Systems Belgium approached Maintenance Partners to inspect and repair auxiliary pumps and motors for a customer in Italy.
 The pumps and motors are auxiliaries of a 660 MW MHI steam turbine which are used in in the turbines’ oil systems.

 The assignment was part of a scheduled shutdown of the 660MW MHI steam turbine.
 Mitsubishi Hitachi Power Systems conducted an inspection, during which the uppercasing of the turbine was lifted and the rotor could be inspected to guarantee the reliability and safety of the steam turbine.
-By utilizing Maintenance Partners for the auxiliary rotating equipment, the competencies available within the Mitsubishi Hitachi Power Systems group were used to provide the end customer a complete solution for the shutdown of the steam turbine.
+By utilizing Maintenance Partners for the auxiliary rotating equipment, the end customer was offered a complete solution for the shutdown of the steam turbine.

 Scope: Inspection & Overhaul of 22 rotating machines